Skip navigation

 Angela’s Story

-Like many patients, Angela has faced many questions throughout her journey with high risk breast cancer – what’s the next step in my treatment?
-Is the cancer ever going to come back?
-What’s causing this symptom?
+Like many patients, Angela has faced many questions throughout her journey with high-risk breast cancer – what’s the next step in my treatment?
+Is the cancer going to come back?

-Listen to the story of how she and her doctor use Signatera™ to help monitor for recurrence and treatment response, giving Angela the peace of mind to move on with her life.
+Listen to Angela’s story of how she and her care team used Signatera™ to help monitor for recurrence and therapy response, giving her the peace of mind to move forward with her life.

 alt text